masiiie/web-crawler/README.md

 # Crawler

-Implementación en Python de un Web Crawler que a partir de un cojunto de url semillas recupera las 10 000 páginas más similares.
+Python implementation of a web crawler that, from a set of seed urls, retrieves the most similar 10 000 pages.